-As First Lady, Kathryn's priority is supporting and developing initiatives for fighting addiction in North Dakota's communities.
-Helping those struggling with addiction has been her passion for some time.
+As First Lady, Kathryn's priority is supporting and developing initiatives to eliminate the shame and stigma of the chronic disease of addiction in North Dakota's communities.

-Kathryn grew up in Jamestown, N.D. where her family owned and operated the John Deere dealership, and where she held her first job working in the parts department.
+The second youngest of four children, Kathryn grew up in Jamestown, North Dakota, where her family was in the John Deere business for over 35 years.
+She held her first job at the family business working in the parts department.
 She graduated with honors from Jamestown High School, where she was involved in student council, choir, varsity tennis, and cheerleading.

 She earned her undergraduate degree in retail business at Arizona State University and a master’s of business administration degree in human resources from the University of North Texas.

 Her 25-year career in human resources and marketing has spanned industries, including retail, biotechnology, software, manufacturing, agriculture and real estate development.